Nebra sky disc: Connections with Britain

+Similarities and connections have been noted between the Nebra disc and the gold lozenge from Bush Barrow, an elite burial located next to Stonehenge dating from c.
+1900 BC.
+The geometric design of the Bush Barrow lozenge corresponds to the angle between midsummer and midwinter sunrises at the latitude of Stonehenge (51°N) in a similar manner to the gold arcs on the Nebra disc, which was buried at a similar latitude.
+According to Euan MacKie (2009) "The Nebra disc and the Bush Barrow lozenge both seem to be designed to reflect the annual solar cycle at about latitude 51° north."
 MacKie further suggests that both the Nebra disc and Bush Barrow lozenge may be linked to the solar calendar reconstructed by Alexander Thom from his analysis of standing stone alignments in Britain.
+The researcher Claude Maumené has argued that a Venus calendar may also be encoded on the Bush Barrow lozenge.

 Both the Nebra sky disc and Bush Barrow lozenge were made with gold from Cornwall, providing a direct link between them.
 According to the archaeologist Sabine Gerloff the gold plating technique used on the Nebra sky disc also originated in Britain, and was introduced from there to the continent.

 Authenticity

 There were some initial suspicions that the disc might be an archaeological forgery.
 Peter Schauer of the University of Regensburg, Germany, argued in 2005 that the Nebra disc was a fake and that he could prove that the patina of the disc could have been created with urine, hydrochloric acid, and a blow torch within a short amount of time.
 He had to admit in court that he had never held the disc in his own hands, unlike the eighteen scientists who had examined the disc.
-Scientific analyses of the patina (or corrosion layer) have confirmed its authenticity.
+Scientific analyses of the patina (or corrosion layer) have since confirmed its authenticity.

 Richard Harrison, professor of European prehistory at the University of Bristol, stated in a BBC documentary that "When I first heard about the Nebra Disc I thought it was a joke, indeed I thought it was a forgery", due to the extraordinary nature of the find, although he had not seen the sky disc at the time.
 The same documentary presented scientific analyses confirming the authenticity of the disc.

 A paper published in 2020 by Rupert Gebhard and Rudiger Krause questioned the Early Bronze Age dating of the Nebra disc and proposed a later Iron Age date instead.
 A response paper was published in the same year by Ernst Pernicka and colleagues, rejecting the arguments of Gebhard and Krause.
 Scientific analyses of the disc, the items found with the disc, and the find spot have all confirmed the Early Bronze Age dating.